 ► Ca’Oro: The water bus stops directly in front of the Ca’ d’Oro Gallery.
 Also a good starting point for a walk through Cannaregio.

 ► Rialto Mercato: The original Rialto market.
-Here tourists and locals shop for fruit, vegetables and fish.
+Here tourists and locals shop for fruit, vegetables, and fish.
 One of my top 15 sights of Venice.

 ► Rialto: Rialto Bridge, probably the most famous sight in Venice next to St Mark’s Basilica and Doge’s Palace.

-► S. Silvestro: View of Palazzo Cavalli with a classical 16th century style façade.
+► S. Silvestro: View of Palazzo Cavalli with a classical 16th-century style façade.

 ► S. Angelo: Opposite the S. Angelo station, the side canal Rio di San Polo flows into the Grand Canal.
 10 meters before the mouth you can see Commissario Brunetti’s roof terrace.

-► S. Tomà: Just before the landing stage on the opposite side of the canal is the Palazzo Mocenigo Casa Nuova with museum.
+► S. Tomà: Just before the landing stage on the opposite side of the canal is the Palazzo Mocenigo Casa Nuova with a museum.

 ► Ca’Rezzonico: Important museum Ca’Rezzonico, opposite is Palazzo Grassi with modern art collections.